eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ```

 ## 3. Resign eosio account and system accounts

-Once producers have been elected and the minimum number requirements have been met, that is, a minimum 15% of tokens have been staked to produce votes, the `eosio` account can resign, leaving the `eosio.msig` account as the only privileged account.
+After producers are elected and the minimum number of requirements have been met, that is, a minimum 15% of tokens have been staked for votes, the `eosio` account can resign, and leave the `eosio.msig` account as the only privileged account.

-Resigning involves setting the keys of the `eosio.*` accounts to null.
-Use the following command to clear the `eosio.*` accounts' owner and active keys:
+To resign set the keys of the `eosio.*` accounts to `null`.
+Run the following command to clear the owner and active keys of the `eosio.*` accounts:

 ```shell
 cleos push action eosio updateauth '{"account": "eosio", "permission": "owner", "parent": "", "auth": {"threshold": 1, "keys": [], "waits": [], "accounts": [{"weight": 1, "permission": {"actor": "eosio.prods", "permission": "active"}}]}}' -p eosio@owner cleos push action eosio updateauth '{"account": "eosio", "permission": "active", "parent": "owner", "auth": {"threshold": 1, "keys": [], "waits": [], "accounts": [{"weight": 1, "permission": {"actor": "eosio.prods", "permission": "active"}}]}}' -p eosio@active
 ```

-Also, the system accounts created in step `1.7.
-Create important system accounts` should be resigned as well by running the following commands:
+Also, the system accounts created in step [1.7.
+Create system accounts](#17-create-system-accounts) should be resigned as well by running the following commands:

 ```shell
 cleos push action eosio updateauth '{"account": "eosio.bpay", "permission": "owner", "parent": "", "auth": {"threshold": 1, "keys": [], "waits": [], "accounts": [{"weight": 1, "permission": {"actor": "eosio", "permission": "active"}}]}}' -p eosio.bpay@owner